Champlain Canal

 The Champlain Canal is a 60 mi canal in New York that connects the Hudson River to the south end of Lake Champlain.
 It was simultaneously constructed with the Erie Canal for use by commercial vessels, fully opening in 1823.
 Today, it is mostly used by recreational boaters as part of the New York State Canal System and Lakes to Locks Passage.

+Water for the highest portion comes from the Hudson River via the Glens Falls Feeder Canal, from above the drop at Glens Falls, New York.

 History

 An early proposal made in the 1790s by Marc Isambard Brunel for a Hudson River–Lake Champlain canal was not approved.
 Another proposal for the canal was made in 1812 and construction authorized in 1817.
 By 1818, 12 mi were completed, and in 1819 the canal was opened from Fort Edward to Lake Champlain.
 The canal was officially opened on September 10, 1823.
 It was an immediate financial success, and carried substantial commercial traffic until the 1970s.

 In 1903, New York authorized the expansion of the Champlain Canal—along with the Erie, Oswego, and Cayuga–Seneca Canals—into the "New York State Barge Canal."
 The project broke ground in 1905 and was completed in 1918.
 The "Barge Canal" name fell out of use in 1992.

 The abandoned Lake Champlain Seaway proposal would have upgraded the Champlain Canal into a ship canal, easing marine transport between New York City and Montreal.